sanjosh/csdocs/general/architecting.md

 ability to quickly recover from disaster or failure

-# cost
+# cost balance

-money
+actual money

 technical skills required

+customer satisfaction

 # future-proof

 meet growth for next 1-2 years

-ability to change tech stack
+effort to change tech stack

 # reliable tech

 tools and dependencies are proven to be reliable

-time to deliver a new feature
+time taken to deliver a new feature

 # migration